Open menu

 • More information than fingerstick tests:

-• On The Device: CGM devices show a current glucose reading, a graph of previous hours’ glucose levels and rate of change (ROC) arrows.
+• CGM apps show a current glucose reading, a graph of previous hours’ glucose levels and rate of change (ROC) arrows.
 More information can lead to different decisions.
 E.g. A reading of 5.2 mmol/L ↓↓ (dropping quickly) would likely require action to prevent a low, whereas a 5.2 mmol/L → (stable) might not.

 • In Reports: CGM devices offer various reports, including some type of Ambulatory Glucose Profile (AGP).
 The AGP translates glucose data into an image to easily identify glucose patterns.
 The "Dark Blue River" in the AGP below represents 50% of all readings.
 The "Light Blue River" (between the top and bottom edges of the light blue) contains 80%.
 A "flatter" and "narrower" river represents more desirable glycemic control.